Machu Picchu: Geography

 Machu Picchu lies in the Southern Hemisphere, 13.111 degrees south of the equator.
 It is 80 km northwest of Cusco, on the crest of the mountain Machu Picchu, located about 2430 m above mean sea level, over 1000 m lower than Cusco, which has an elevation of 3400 m.
 As such, it had a milder climate than the Inca capital.
-It is one of the most important archaeological sites in South America, one of the most visited tourist attractions in Latin America and the most visited in Peru.
+It is one of the most important archaeological sites in South America, one of the most visited tourist attractions in Latin America, and the most visited in Peru.

 Machu Picchu is situated above a bow of the Urubamba River, which surrounds the site on three sides, where cliffs drop vertically for 450 m to the river at their base.
 The area is subject to morning mists rising from the river.
-When inhabited by the Incas, the location of the city was a military secret, and its deep precipices and steep mountains provided natural defenses.
-The Inca Bridge, an Inca grass rope bridge, across the Urubamba River in the Pongo de Mainique, provided a secret entrance for the Inca army.
-Another Inca bridge was built to the west of Machu Picchu, the tree-trunk bridge, at a location where a gap occurs in the cliff that measures 6 m.
+Hermann Buse suggested that the site’s location, chosen for its sacred geographic features, was intentionally kept secret and served as an imperial refuge for Inca elites.
+Archaeological surveys have identified multiple possible pre-Hispanic bridges across the Urubamba River, which ranged from hanging rope bridges to simple log and rope structures, and several abutments and road segments near the site indicate bridge locations.
+However, much of the evidence has been affected by river floods.